CS-433/ml-project-1-HiggsDontLie/README.md

 Overview
 ========
-This machine learning project helps to predict whether a given signature, resulting from the crash of protons into each other, is a Higgs boson or not. <br/>
+This machine learning project helps to predict whether a given signature, resulting from the crash of particules into each other, is a Higgs boson or not. <br/>
 <br/>